 Joan, Joanna, Anna or Janet (d.
 1237), was "Princess of North Wales, is described in the ‘Tewkesbury Annals’ as a daughter of John, King of England, ‘and Queen Clemencia,’ words which may possibly represent John's first wife, Isabel of Gloucester. "

 Early Origins of the Joon family

 The surname Joon was first found in Worcestershire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Joon family

-Another 121 words (9 lines of text) are included under the topic Early Joon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Joon research.
+Another 61 words (4 lines of text) are included under the topic Early Joon History in all our PDF Extended History products and printed products wherever possible.

 Joon Spelling Variations